porkostomus/100-days-of-clojure-code/clojure-examples.md

 I'll call it, "Literate Rambling".

-[Here](https://orgmode.org/worg/org-contrib/babel/languages/ob-doc-clojure.html) is the documentation for using it with Clojure.
+[Here](https://orgmode.org/worg/org-contrib/babel/languages/ob-doc-clojure.html) is the documentation for using org-babel with Clojure.

 ```clojure
 (+ 1 4)